code-review-checklists/java-concurrency/README.md

 [#](#dateformat) IS.5. **Calls to `parse()` and `format()` on a shared instance of `DateFormat` are synchronized**, e. g. if a `DateFormat` is stored in a static field?
 Although `parse()` and `format()` may look "read-only", they actually mutate the receiving `DateFormat` object.

+An inspection "Non thread-safe static field access" in IntelliJ IDEA helps to catch such concurrency bugs.

 ### Excessive thread safety